curlsli/webpack-book/docs/en/building/02_bundle_splitting.md

 It would be better to download only the changed portion.
 If the vendor dependencies change, then the client should fetch only the vendor dependencies.
 The same goes for actual application code. **Bundle splitting** can be achieved using `optimization.splitChunks.cacheGroups`.
 When running in production mode, [webpack 4 can perform a series of splits out of the box](https://gist.github.com/sokra/1522d586b8e5c0f5072d7565c2bee693) but in this case, we'll do something manually.

-T> To invalidate the bundles correctly, you have to attach hashes to the generated bundles as discussed in the *Adding Hashes to Filenames* chapter.
+> To invalidate the bundles correctly, you have to attach hashes to the generated bundles as discussed in the *Adding Hashes to Filenames* chapter.

 ## The Idea of Bundle Splitting